Electric boiler: Control and safety

 Even the tabletop appliance will have a control switch or at least an over temperature cut out to prevent fire if the appliance is started with no water in it.
 Larger installations have more elaborate controls to ensure that sufficient water supply is available to prevent burn out of the heating elements.
 These may include interlocks, pressure switches or other measures.

 A boiler is a pressure vessel and industrial boilers are constructed, operated and inspected in accordance with local regulations to reduce the risk of explosion.
 For example, permanently installed pressure relief valves will operate if a control malfunction results in excessive pressure in the boiler.

 Normally resistance heating elements are insulated from the water going through the boiler; sensitive ground fault leakage current detection may be installed to alarm or shut off power if an insulation failure is detected.
 Electrode boilers put the water supply in direct contact with the electrical supply; current collectors or other features may be provided in piping to prevent dangerous electrical hazards on connected piping.

+Advantages

+Electric and hybrid steam boilers offer several advantages, including higher reliability, flexibility and safety.
+They are easier to install and require less space than traditional steam boilers, which is especially useful for smaller spaces.
+In addition, they are quieter to operate and produce less vibration and noise.
+Finally, electric and hybrid steam boilers are fully automatic and have advanced control and monitoring systems that ensure optimal operation and safety.